Python-SIP/sip/sphinx/directives.rst

 .. directive:: %Module

+.. versionadded:: 4.12

 .. parsed-literal::

-    %Module *name* [*version*]
+    %Module(name = *name* [, version = *version*] [, language = *language*])
+    {
+        [:directive:`%Docstring`]
+    }

-This directive is used to identify that the library being wrapped is a C++ library and to define the name of the module and it's optional version number.

-The name may contain periods to specify that the module is part of a Python package.
+This directive is used to specify the name of a module and a number of other attributes.  *name* may contain periods to specify that the module is part of a Python package.

-The optional version number is useful if you (or others) might create other modules that build on this module, i.e. if another module might :directive:`%Import` this module.
+*version* is an optional version number that is useful if you (or others) might create other modules that build on this module, i.e. if another module might :directive:`%Import` this module.
 Under the covers, a module exports an API that is used by modules that :directive:`%Import` it and the API is given a version number.
 A module built on that module knows the version number of the